-We have audited the financial statements of COUNTRY BANKERS LIFE INSURANCE CORPORATION, INC. ("the Company"), which comprise the statements of financial position as of December 31, 2022 and 2021, and the statements of comprehensive income, statements of changes in stockholders' equity and statements of cash flows for the years then ended, and notes to financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of COUNTRY BANKERS LIFE INSURANCE CORPORATION, INC. ("the Company"), which comprise the statements of financial position as of December 31, 2023 and 2022, and the statements of comprehensive income (loss), statements of changes in stockholders' equity and statements of cash flows for the years then ended, and notes to financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and 2021, and its financial performance and its cash flows for the years then ended in accordance with Philippine Financial Reporting Standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2023 and 2022, and its financial performance and its cash flows for the years then ended in accordance with Philippine Financial Reporting Standards.